JayCuthrell/fudge-org-eleventy-excellent/src/posts/plugins-patterns-and-potpourri.md

 At this point, I'm still clicking and...
 I'll avoid any connection of the dots between REIT asset occupancy, city taxes, and market movement bonuses in financial journalist pools. 🤓

-However, I do get the sense this rabbit hole to reach a primary source is most likely a study-rehash-revisit for content (an evergreen thing in content farming) where you take something that is a month or more old then revisit or rehash as something truly new.
+However, I do get the sense that this rabbit hole to reach a primary source is most likely a study-rehash-revisit for content (an evergreen thing in content farming) where you take something that is a month or more old then revisit or rehash as something truly new.

 The actual study? 🐰 🕳️